-We understand it isn’t always easy to know where to start or what to do when looking for a co-curricular experience .
-That is why we are here.
+WE ARE here to help students.
+We understand it isn’t always easy to know where to start or what to do when looking for co-curricular experience.
+WE ARE here to support you.

-- If we don’t have an answer, we will do what we can to find the answer
+- If we don’t have an answer, we will do whatever we can to find the answer.

-- Teaching and guidance are the best way to help
+- Teaching and guidance are the best ways to help.